Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

-# :bulb: Final Project: Dinosaur Search App
+# :information_source: Final Project: Dinosaur Search App

 In this final lesson, you'll be putting your skills together and building a Dinosaur Search App.